thnikk/unified-uploader/readme.md

-# Unified uploader
+# Unified uploader 2022

-This is a basic shell utility to help upload the latest (beta) firmware to your keypad with bre-built binaries.
+This is an updated version of the unified uploader for 2022 model keypads.
 It's made to be as portable as possible and cross platform, so it should work on Windows, Mac, and Linux without the need for any external dependencies.

 ## How to use (Windows)